Shimba

 is a relative to the Sable Antelope also found

-in Masai Mara National Reserve.
-Birdlife is
+National Reserve.
+Birdlife is also abundant,

-also abundant, especially during spring migration
+especially during spring migration as 111 bird

-22 are coastal endemic.
+coastal endemic. |

 Ocean